tcollier/whirled_peas/README.md

 +---------------------------------------+
 ```

-- `:center` - align content starting in the center of the container's content area
+- `:center` - align content starting in the horizontal center of the container's content area

 ```
 +---------------------------------------+